Teuton-Roy/React-Basics/README.md

     For example, when a user clicks on a button, the onClick event is   triggered and the event handler is called.

 # What is event Bubble in React.Js?
     Event bubbling is a mechanism in which an event is triggered on the innermost element and then propagated to outer elements one by one.

+    Stop using event bubbling:
+    e.stopPropagation()
+    Or, simply say event object.

+# What is event object in React.Js?
+    An event object is an object that contains information about the event that has occurred.
+    For example, when a user clicks on a button, the onClick event is triggered and the event object is passed as a parameter to the event handler.